Upward-Spiral-Science/chengchang/Assignment_8.md

 clusters, then it is likely that the data is identically distributed.

 For testing class conditional covariance, we fitted the each class with linear regression and computed the residuals.
-Then we plot the residual with grid means to see if they can be seperated into two different groups by grid means.
+Then we plot the residual assignment errors with grid means to see if they can be seperated into two different groups by grid means.